brogers5/chocolatey-package-openrgb/DESCRIPTION.md

 ---

+When using the `/Start` package parameter, you may see a large `CLIXML` block logged to `stderr`.
+This is [a known issue](https://github.com/chocolatey/choco/issues/1016) with Chocolatey's `Start-ChocolateyProcessAsAdmin` cmdlet, and is not necessarily indicative of an error condition.
+Until this is addressed, you should ensure the `failOnStandardError` feature is disabled while installing/upgrading this package.

+---

 For future upgrade operations, consider opting into Chocolatey's `useRememberedArgumentsForUpgrades` feature to avoid having to pass the same arguments with each upgrade:

 ```shell